 Is honeyvine milkweed invasive?
 Here’s what you need to know.

-How to Grow a Milkweed Plant
+When and How to Plant Milkweed

 The easiest way to grow milkweed is to start with plants instead of seeds.
 Tuck them into the ground in spring after the danger of frost has passed.
-Or in cold climates, plant seeds directly into the ground in autumn.
-Here’s how to collect milkweed seeds from pods.

 How to Start Milkweed From Seeds Indoors

 Starting milkweed from seed indoors is tricky.
 Most seeds need a period of chilling called vernalization and stratification to germinate and then flower.

 If you want to start milkweed plants indoors, place seeds between moist paper towels inside a sealed plastic bag or plant the seeds directly into peat pots covered with a sealed plastic bag.

 Chill in a refrigerator at least 30 days.
 Plant cold-treated seeds in a moist seed-starting potting mix.
 Place the pots under a grow light or near a sunny window.
 Warning: Seedlings may take a long time to emerge or not grow at all.

 If the seedlings make it, start to transplant the 2-to-3-inch plants with the intact rootball after the danger of frost has passed.
 Most milkweed plants have long taproots that hate to be disturbed.
 A seedling may lose its leaves after being transplanted, or it could die.